 Laura by Saki

 There is also no mistaking that Laura is dying and that she appears to accept the fact that she is dying.
 Her only concern is as to what type of animal she will be reincarnated into.
 Her preference is to become an otter and after she has been killed to become a Nubian boy.
-Two things that in Amanda’s eyes come true.
-Though it is difficult to say if Laura has been reincarnated.
-Amanda does try and save the otter from being killed.
+Two things that in Amanda’s eyes come true and as such Amanda does try and save the otter from being killed.
 If it is a case that Laura has been reincarnated as an otter.
-The havoc she wreaks may be justifiable in her eyes for how Egbert may have treated her throughout what cannot be described as a loveless marriage.
+The havoc she wreaks may be justifiable in her eyes for how Egbert may have treated her throughout their engagement.
 Regardless of this Amanda is protective of the otter and the reader is left assuming that she will also be protective on the Nubian boy.
 For Amanda it is just too coincidental what is happening.
 Everything that Laura said she would do has come to fruition.
 Something that in reality unnerves Amanda to a point in whereby she feels physically ill.
 Though at the same time feels a strong allegiance to her friend rather than to Egbert.

-How loveless Laura’s marriage may have been to Egbert is noticeable by the lack of grief that Egbert shows.
-At times he is been more preoccupied with the family of speckled Sussex.
-Than he is with Laura.
+How Egbert feels about Laura is also noticeable by his actions after Laura’s death.
+At times he is more preoccupied with the family of speckled Sussex than he is with Laura’s departure.
 For Egbert things must carry on as normal.
 Something that may leave some readers to suspect that Egbert may be a cold and selfish man.
-His main priority is not to grieve Laura but to kill the otter (which Amanda assumes is Louise).
+His main priority is not to grieve Laura but to kill the otter (which Amanda assumes is Laura).
 All of this becomes too much for Amanda and she has to leave England and take some rest in Cairo.
 Something that is understandable considering how strongly Amanda feels about what is happening.
 For her own sanity Amanda also knows that she cannot confront Egbert and tell him that the otter is in fact Amanda.
-It would just sound ludicrous to Egbert (and possibility to others).
-If anything the close connection that Amanda and Laura had while Laura was alive remains.
-There is no way of Amanda letting it go due to the conversations that she had with Laura.
-Though some critics might scorn the idea of reincarnation the point that Saki may be attempting to make is that Amanda due to close friendship with Laura.
-Cannot let go of Laura’s words.
+It would just sound ludicrous to Egbert and possibly to others.
+If anything the close connection that Amanda and Laura had while Laura was alive remains intact.
+There is no way of Amanda letting the relationship go due to the conversations that she has had with Laura.
+Though some critics might scorn the idea of reincarnation the point that Saki may be attempting to make is that Amanda due to close friendship with Laura cannot let go of Laura’s words.